MicrosoftDocs/dynamics365smb-docs/business-central/sales-order-agent-setup.md

 [!INCLUDE [preview-banner](~/../shared-content/shared/preview-includes/preview-banner.md)]

 The sale order agent automates processing sales quote requests to orders by monitoring incoming emails to a designated mailbox.
-To set up the sales order agent working, you first need make sure it's turned on using the **Copilot & AI Capabilities** page.
+To set up the sales order agent, you first need make sure it's turned on using the **Copilot & AI Capabilities** page.
 Once the agent is turned on, you configure it to monitor the desired mailbox, and manage user access to the agent.

 [!INCLUDE [preview-note](~/../shared-content/shared/preview-includes/production-ready-preview-dynamics365.md)]